informatics-isi-edu/facebase-docs/docs/_docs/submitting-basic/Upload-Files.md

 ## Review the uploaded files

 Return to the FaceBase site to your Dataset record.
-Drill down through the Experiments and Replicates in order to see the data files that you have uploaded.
-Make sure that their metadata are correct.
-For example, if you uploaded raw sequencing files, make sure that the "paired" and "read" attributes are correct in the metadata seen on the site.
-If they are incorrect, click the 'edit' icon (pencil), correct the attribute(s), and click **Save**.
+Scroll down to the File section.
+For each file, click the 'edit' icon (pencil), go to the Biosample field, click the drop down, find the Biosample associated with the file (e.g., the file is an image of a specific biological sample), select the Biosample, update or confirm the rest of the File attributes, and click **Save**.

 #### Display of thumbnails